-- Research Excellence: Scientific merit, proposed innovation, credentials and appropriateness of the research and development team, degree of inter-institutional and international research and development collaboration (where appropriate). - Commercialization Potential: Innovation to be commercialized and market analysis. - Strategic Value to Ontario: Anticipated value/impact to Ontario in the following three categories (as relevant to the project) - Commercialization, Economic Benefits, and/or Societal Benefits. - Plan for Achieving Impact: Steps that will be taken to achieve the proposed impact. - Development of Research Talent: A clear plan for training highly qualified personnel. - Project Management and Governance: Management of the project, including governance structure, sustainability, budget, and milestones.
+- Research Excellence: Scientific merit, proposed innovation, credentials and appropriateness of the research and development team, degree of inter-institutional and international research and development collaboration (where appropriate). - Strategic Value to Ontario: Anticipated value/impact to Ontario in the following three categories (as relevant to the project) Commercialization, Economic Benefits, and/or Societal Benefits. - Plan for Achieving Impact: Steps that will be taken to achieve the proposed impact. - Development of Research Talent: A clear plan for training highly qualified personnel. - Project Management and Governance: Management of the project, including governance structure, sustainability, budget, and milestones.